pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

 1. Filters out previously swiped collaborations
 2. Filters out the user's own collaborations
 3. Applies any additional filters (collaboration type, company attributes, etc.)
+4. Applies sorting based on the selected sort option
-4. Returns collaborations sorted by appropriate criteria
+5. Returns collaborations sorted by appropriate criteria
-5. Includes a secondary safety filter to ensure no excluded cards appear
+6. Includes a secondary safety filter to ensure no excluded cards appear

+### Sort By Implementation

+The Sort By functionality provides users with three distinct sorting options:

+**Sort Options:**
+- **Newest first**: Shows most recently created collaborations first (DESC order by created_at)
+- **Oldest first**: Shows oldest collaborations first (ASC order by created_at)
+- **Collab Type**: Groups collaborations by type, then by newest within each group

+**Technical Implementation:**
+- Frontend: `SortByButton` component using Radix UI dropdown menu for consistent UX
+- Backend: Dynamic ORDER BY clauses in SQL queries based on sortBy parameter
+- State Management: Immediate data refresh when sort option changes to prevent race conditions
+- Performance: Sorting handled at database level for optimal query performance

 ## Integration with Other Systems